 The other option was to pay via half a dozen Twitter analytics tools that could achieve this, but then I discovered Tweetchup.
 Currently in beta Tweetchup is a free Twitter Analytics tool founded by Alex Kaul.

-Simply login with your Twitter account to access the interface and reports.
+Simply log in with your Twitter account to access the interface and reports.

 Once in, the interface is very easy to use, the first menu providing analysis on connections, including retweets, mentions, potential reach and their geographical location.

 In comparison to Twitter’s own Analytics, I was impressed with details of the Profile Analysis from Tweetchup.
-Here you can analyse your profile or others by Twitter handle.
+Here you can analyse your profile or others by the Twitter handle.
 This is where I found my most used hashtags, along with lots of other granular detail and statistics about my interactions, Tweet averages and action percentages.

 I haven’t used this feature as much but when I have it also provides a detailed report for any keyword.
 Tweets, retweets and favourites that day with the keyword included along with related hashtags, location and who is using the keyword the most.